pythonarcade/arcade/doc/tutorials/platform_tutorial/step_01.rst

 .. image:: step_01.png
    :width: 75%

-Once you get the code working, figure out how to adjust the code so you can:
+Once you get the code working, try figuring out how to adjust the code so you can:

-* Change the screen size
+* Change the screen size(or even make the Window resizable or fullscreen)
 * Change the title
 * Change the background color